Antoine-62/Advanced-Internet-Applications-laboratory-Real-time-web-applications/README.md

  ## Conclusion

-Well, I am happy since I have no idea how worked the Real time web applications, then now everything is clearer in my mind.
+Well, I am happy since I had no idea how worked the Real time web applications, then now everything is clearer in my mind.
 I already hear about this subject before, but I never found the courage to do some search about it.
 And I believe it was complicated, but in reality, it's quite easy to work with the socket.

 I thank my teacher, sir Piernik, for this exercice and new skills acquired.